dconlrn/dconlrn.github.io/django_deployment.md

 ## Resources

-> I would first like to provide a list of alternaive solutions for deploying a Django application.
+> I would first like to provide a list of alternative solutions for deploying a Django application.

 > [Django Friendly](https://djangofriendly.com/index.html)